CyVerse-learning-materials/creating-docker-containers-quickstart/step3.rst

       cd ~/data
       wget https://de.cyverse.org/dl/d/48CAB430-473B-4853-AABE-1845A83204C7/small.fastq

-      # we use the -v flag to mount our ~/data directory to /data (which will be
+      # we use the -v flag to mount our ~/data directory (outside container)
-      # created when this command is run).
-We then specify the file for the
+      # to /data (inside the container; it will be created when this command is run)
-      # fastqc program to run on.
+      # We then specify the file for the fastqc program to run on.

       docker run -v ~/data:/data fastqc:1.0 /data/small.fastq